Schoolzilla/policies/Terms-of-Service.md

 >All Schoolzilla personnel are trained in security practices and procedures designed to keep Your Data under strict internal controls.

 4.2 Schoolzilla has procedures in place that are designed to stop threats that may expose personally identifiable information, restore Services to full functionality, document and take proactive steps to ensure the incident cannot be repeated.
 Schoolzilla will also preserve necessary evidence for investigation by security professionals and law enforcement as appropriate.
 In the unlikely event of an unauthorized disclosure of records, Schoolzilla will follow its Security Incident Response Procedure, which articulates how to report the problem to internal and external stakeholders.
-The notification process includes any information that can identify which customers and students may have been impacted, the data that may have been accessed, and steps to prevent the incident from happening again as appropriate.
+The notification process includes any information that can identify which customers and students may have been impacted, the data that may have been accessed, Schoolzilla’s process to inform affected customers, and steps to prevent the incident from happening again as appropriate.
 In the unlikely event of an unauthorized disclosure of Data, Schoolzilla has implemented a process for responding to incidents and notifying affected individuals and, if applicable, law enforcement personnel.

 ##5.
 SUPPORT.